Imxnxl/Imxnxl/README.md

 ## 🧑‍💻 About Me

 I'm a developer who refuses to pick a lane.
 My playground spans **full-stack web apps, AI/LLM systems, voice agents, 2D/3D games, compilers, desktop tools and the occasional reverse-engineering rabbit hole**.
-I love picking up new stacks and shipping things that actually run — if it compiles, it ships.
+I love picking up new stacks and shipping things that actually run, if it compiles, it ships.

 If you can name it, I've probably opened a project folder for it at 2 AM.